 A strong email marketing program can generate over 50% of a brand’s revenue.
 This year, the average return on email marketing investments is 42:1, up from 38:1 last year.
 However, as email becomes a more effective means of generating revenue, competition within your customers’ inboxes is intensifying.

 In this blog, you’ll learn the top five components of an effective email strategy.
-The rest will be featured in our upcoming webinar with the experts at Essence of Email.
+The rest will be featured in our webinar with the experts at Essence of Email.
 All webinar attendees will receive an exclusive 80-page edition of the Ultimate Guide to Ecommerce Emails, which dives deeply into the email strategies that will help you increase revenue through email.

 1. Develop Strong Email Architecture